reavz7/EatCheap/README.md

   - Get meal ideas based on the ingredients you already have.
 * **Custom Filters**
   - Filter recipes by preferences like vegan, gluten-free, or low-calorie meals.
-* **Nutritional Info**
-  - View detailed calorie information for each recipe.
 * **Ingredient Tracker**
-  - Manage your ingredients efficiently with the built-in tracker.
+  - Manage your ingredients efficiently with the built-in panel.
+* **Recipe creator**
+  - Create your own recipes.
 * **Simple, User-Friendly Interface**
   - A clean and intuitive design for hassle-free usage.
 * **Responsive Design**
   - Works on both desktop and mobile devices.
-* **Dark/Light Mode**
-  - Switch between modes for comfortable browsing.

 ## How To Use